thrasher-corp/gocryptotrader/exchanges/newexchange.md

 }
 ```

-For post or delete requests params are sent through map[string]interface{}:
+For post or delete requests, params are sent through a map[string]interface{}:

 https://docs.ftx.com/#place-order